The Overwhelmed Brain

 Segment three: I talk about Jared Fogle, the former Subway spokesperson who is now being charged with possession of child pornography and sex with minors.
 Once a hero to many, he is now a symbol of shame.

-Filed Under: abuse, Addiction, Behavior, Children, Emotional Eating, Narcissism, Physical Health, Podcast Episode, Self-Esteem, Self-Worth, Sex Tagged With: Changing Bad Habits, Inspiring Letter from Someone with an Eating Disorder, Jared Fogle and Antisocial Personality Disorder (the Sociopath)
+Filed Under: abuse, Addiction, Behavior, Children, Emotional Eating, Narcissism, Self-Esteem, Self-Worth, Sex Tagged With: Changing Bad Habits, Inspiring Letter from Someone with an Eating Disorder, Jared Fogle and Antisocial Personality Disorder (the Sociopath)

 Kids Humiliating Kids – My Boss is Irrational – Enablers Give Their Dependents a Free Ride – The Meaning of Spirituality